GodPuffin/squid/README.md

 - Read-only by design
 - BLOB values are shown as byte counts
 - Some row-jump behavior depends on SQLite `rowid`

-That triggers the GitHub release workflow and uploads platform archives for the installer scripts.